yoanlcq/vek/README.md

 "see" what the actual optimal code for the target hardware is.

 `#[repr(simd)]` is good, but not a magic wand.
-It **will** lower basic vector operations into shuffles, packed arithmetic operations, etc.

-However, it won't be able to guess when what you've just written is actually the "unpcklps" instruction (and there, the generated assembly is an awful bunch of "shufps" instead).
+It **will** lower basic vector operations into shuffles, packed arithmetic operations, etc, but it won't be able to "guess" when what you just wrote is actually the "unpcklps" instruction (and there, the generated assembly is an awful bunch of "shufps" instead).

 It happens that sometimes we **do** want to use the intrinsics directly, but we still want to be generic!

-In most other languages, this would be unthinkable, but in Rust, with modules, macros, and plenty of other ergonomics, this is actually achievable.
+So both are provided - that is, you get reasonably efficient code by default, but still have access to specialized functions under certain assumptions (for instance, `Mat4<f32>` provides `transposed_sse()` on SSE-enabled x86 CPUs).

+## Why aren't "efficient" implementations the default ?

+Because most hardware-specific intrinsics have semantics that bypass some of Rust's assumptions, some of which are :
+- Alignment requirements (most load/store instructions);
+- Precision of floating-point operations (e.g `_mm_rsqrt_ps()`);
+- Handling of integer overflow (e.g `_mm_add_epi32()`);
+- Expectations from the user (e.g `_mm_cmpeq_ps()` use `0xffffffff` in the output vector as the value for `true`);

+The point is, hardware-specific intrinsics are, well, hardware-specific, which is why it's up to you to opt-in explicitly.
+The generic implementations may not be as efficient, but won't backstab you either.

 ## Why don't I get pretty assembly on debug builds ?

-Debug builds are what they are.
+You don't actually care in this situations.
+It's release builds you're after.

 Also keep in mind that Rust checks for integer overflows on debug builds, so e.g your pretty `Vec4<i32>` addition won't be lowered to `paddd` on